Q: Where is the

 A: If you do, make sure both adults are not in the box.
 If you

-disturb an incubating hen, or a hen with young during the day, she
+disturb an adult with young during the day, they may harm the

 a nest site, wait in a secluded and quiet area within view of the